helyOSFramework/helyos-documentation/docs/source/6-applications-in-yard-automation/security-remarks.rst

 **Target:** External Apps

 To mitigate Man-In-The-Middle (MITM) attacks on the helyOS core and prevent data exposure, you should utilize SSL for HTTPS via a server-proxy.
 This can be done by deploying a load balancer or web server (e.g., nginx).
+The helyOS core server `Certificate Authority` data should be present in the applications.

 MITM on RabbitMQ Server and Data Exposure
 -----------------------------------------

 **Target:** Agents & External Apps

 To protect against MITM attacks on the RabbitMQ server and ensure data security, you should enable SSL for AMQPS/MQTTS.
 RabbitMQ supports  TLS in AMQP and MQTT protocols.
+The RabbitMQ server `Certificate Authority` data should be loaded by the agents.

 Imposter Agent via Stolen Credentials
 -------------------------------------